 Reverend William Barber chairs NAACP’s Legislative Political Action Committee.
 He co-chairs the Poor People’s Campaign and serves as pastor at Greenleaf Christian Church in Goldsboro, North Carolina.
 He is the author of Revive Us Again: Vision and Action in Moral Organizing.

 Jim Hightower is a national radio commentator, writer and public speaker.
 He is noted for his biting wit.
+He says he battles the powers that be on behalf of the powers that ought to be.
 His daily radio commentaries are carried on many stations.
 The Hightower Lowdown is his award-winning newsletter.
 He is the author of Thieves in High Places and Swim Against the Current.